API Reference

 Examples

-Basic Creation and Usage
+Basic creation and usage

 You can create a dbzero.tuple from any Python iterable.
 If you call it with no arguments, you get an empty tuple.